Text and photos: Peter Mann

 St Denis’ is now in safe hands and, not for the first time in its long history, restored into a building with a future.

-So far the FoFC has spent in the order of £250,000 in three phases of restoration work – in spring 2018 using the SCDC dowry and its own reserves, it put in a new floor in the nave and the chancel and new windows in the nave; and 2021 the first of two government grants on internal work and new windows in the chancel.
+So far the FoFC has spent in the order of £250,000 in three phases of restoration work – in spring 2018 using the SCDC dowry and its own reserves, it put in a new floor in the nave and the chancel, new windows in the nave and a rather nice oak outside door to the vestry, complete with slot for the bats, which live in the church, to get in and out.

 Of those two grants, the first enabled the FoFC to repair the steps in the chancel, consolidate the tiles and plasterwork (to prevent further deterioration) and put in new side windows.
 The work was completed in April 2021.

-The ‘gem’ in this was being able to incorporate into one of the new windows fragments of stained glass, believed to be by Alexander Gibbs (a favourite of Butterfield, with whom he worked at All Saints’, Margaret Street, London), which ‘a local man’ found in the churchyard in 1985 and kept safe for 33 years before giving them to the FoFC – as featured in Cambridgeshire Live (with a mention of ‘David’, rather than William, Butterfield).
+The fragments were found by a local man in the churchyard in 1985 – he kept them safe for over thirty years before giving them to the FoFC; they were featured in Cambridgeshire Live (with a mention of ‘David’, rather than William, Butterfield).

 David has been responsible for all the new windows in St Denis’, using 4 mm clear cylinder glass and taking the diamond pattern from the windows in St James the Great in Waresley, which William Butterfield designed anew in 1857.
 There are more photos of the new windows in the St Denis’ photo gallery.